quantum-journal/o3po/readme.txt

 ## Installation

 O-3PO uses the PHPUnit testing framework.
-You can run all tests locally by executing `make run-tests`.
+You can run all tests locally by executing `make test`.

 ## Documentation